xialeiliu/RankIQA/README.md

   by forward propagating a batch of images through a single network and backpropagating gradients derived from all pairs of images in the batch.
 Experiments on the TID2013 benchmark show that we improve the state-of-the-art by over 5%.
 Furthermore, on the LIVE benchmark we show that our approach is superior to existing NR-IQA techniques and that we even outperform the state-of-the-art in full-reference IQA (FR-IQA) methods without having to resort to high-quality reference images to infer IQA.

+## Results

+We have reported experimental results on different IQA datasets including TID2013, LIVE, CSIQ, MLIVE.

+## Framework

+All training and testing are done in Caffe framework.

+## Citation

+Please cite our paper if you are inspired by the idea.